lewangdev/shanghai-lockdown-covid-19/README.md

 ## Update Frequency

+**I have disabled the update workflow at 2 June, this project will not be updated anymore.**

 This project will be updated **every 15min between 8am and 10pm GMT+8** by [GitHub Actions](https://github.com/lewangdev/shanghai-lockdown-covid-19/actions/workflows/update.yml).

 ## Get The Code and Run on Your Machine